This article applies to Cloud.

 - If you select IPv6, DSCP is not set on IPv4 packets.

 - If your environment only runs on IPv6, do not select IPv4.
 Selecting IPv4 forces all communication over IPv4.
-If you select this option in an environment that only runs on IPv6, your Code42 apps will be cut off from the Code42 server and can only be recovered by uninstalling and reinstalling the Code42 app.
+If you select this option in an environment that only runs on IPv6, your Code42 apps will be cut off from the Code42 cloud and can only be recovered by uninstalling and reinstalling the Code42 app.